-Velvet Bryant serves as the Regional Program Officer for the Carolinas and leads collaborative efforts to promote racial equity and economic justice across the Asset Funders Network.
+Velvet Bryant serves as the Regional Program Officer for the Carolinas at Asset Funders Network (AFN).
+In this role, she engages funders focused on asset building in North and South Carolina and leads collaborative efforts to promote racial equity and economic justice nationally.

 Velvet holds a BA degree in Psychology and Women and Gender Studies from Wake Forest University and a MSW in Social and Economic Development from Washington University in St. Louis.
 She resides in North Carolina.